Michigan Murders: Conviction and incarceration

 On August 19, 1970, John Norman Collins was unanimously found guilty of the first-degree murder of Karen Sue Beineman.
-He remained impassive upon hearing the jury foreman announce the verdict, although many spectators gasped audibly, and his mother and sister left the courtroom in tears.
-Formal sentencing was scheduled for 8:30 a.m.
-August 28.
-On this date, Collins was formally sentenced to life imprisonment with no possibility of parole.
-Prior to his passing sentence, Judge Conlin asked Collins if he wished to address the court before mandatory life sentencing was imposed.
+He remained impassive while the jury foreman announced the verdict, although many spectators gasped audibly, and his mother and sister left the courtroom in tears.
+Formal sentencing was scheduled for 8:30 a.m. on August 28.
+Collins was sentenced to life imprisonment with no possibility of parole.
+Prior to passing the sentence, Judge Conlin asked Collins if he wished to address the court before mandatory life sentencing was imposed.
 In response, Collins rose from his chair and made the following speech:

 I have two things to say: I think they [the jury] conscientiously tried to give me a fair trial.
 The jury did not take its task lightly, but, I think things were blown out of proportion.
 The circumstances surrounding this case prevented me from getting a fair trial.
 It was a travesty of justice that took place in this courtroom.
 I hope some day it will be corrected; second, I never knew a girl named Karen Sue Beineman; I never had a conversation with her.
 I never took her to a wig shop; I never took her to my uncle's home ...
 I never took her life.

 Collins was then informed by Judge Conlin that if the jurors' verdict was wrong, the error would be corrected in due course.
-He was then sentenced to serve a term of life imprisonment with hard labor, in solitary confinement, at Southern Michigan Prison.
+He was then sentenced to serve a term of life imprisonment with hard labor, in solitary confinement, at Southern Michigan Prison in Jackson, Michigan.
 (Note: Collins' sentencing to a mandatory term of life imprisonment at the age of 23 made him the youngest inmate incarcerated at Southern Michigan Prison to receive this sentence.)

 Upon receipt of the guilty verdict against their client, Collins' defense attorneys announced their intention to appeal upon the grounds of "tainted identification and the change of venue question."
 The first motion by Collins' attorneys, contending denial of defense motions to move the trial outside of Washtenaw County and the prejudice of prosecution witnesses, was filed with the Michigan Court of Appeals on December 14, 1970.
 This first appeal was formally rejected on October 24, 1972.